How do I audit my deposits and withdrawals?

 If you are auditing a:

-You need to include the fee as most cryptos require a transaction fee.
+Be sure to include the fee as most assets require a transaction fee.

 Finally, take your total deposits and subtract your total withdrawals (including the fees), include any exchanges and this final number will be your final balance.